h2016099/Device-Drivers/README.md

 # Device-Drivers
-As a part of Device Drivers Course in BITS - PILANI, Pilani Campus
+As a part of Device Drivers Course, BITS - PILANI, Pilani Campus